PROGRAMS and SERVICES

 Ms. Jan Pappas

 During the first year fellows rotate on the surgical oncology service, the surgical consult service, endocrine surgery service, and thoracic surgery service.
 The consult service provides surgical consultation and care to the adult, pediatric and radiation oncology patients at NCI and provides general surgical consultation not related to cancer for all other institutes at the NIH Clinical Center.
-The surgical oncology service provides clinical care for patients on various Surgery Branch clinical research protocols with an emphasis on the use of regional treatment strategies of solid organ malignancies using isolation perfusion or other regional treatment modalities.
-The endocrine surgery service provides surgical consultation and treatment for patients on various protocols within the N.I.H. with neoplasms of the thyroid, parathyroid, adrenal gland, or islet cell tumors of the pancreas.
-The thoracic surgery service provides clinical care for patients on primary Surgery Branch protocols as well as consultation and treatment for thoracic surgery related conditions within the N.I.H.
-Before the two-year NCI Surgical Oncology Fellowship, a one-year clinical immunotherapy fellowship program is also available to selected applicants.
-The Surgery Branch conducts two weekly clinical conferences for case presentations, review of clinical topics, and invited presentations or lectures.
-In addition, a six month didactic lecture series from July to December is presented weekly by the senior staff and covers core topics related to surgical oncology and the field of oncology in general.
+The surgical oncology service provides clinical care for patients on various Thoracic and Gastrointestinal Oncology Branch (TGIB) clinical research protocols with an emphasis on the use of regional treatment strategies for malignancies.
+The endocrine surgery service provides surgical consultation and treatment for patients on various protocols within the NIH with neoplasms of the thyroid, parathyroid, adrenal gland, or islet cell tumors of the pancreas.
+The thoracic surgery service provides clinical care for patients on primary TGIB protocols, as well as consultation and treatment for thoracic surgery related conditions within the N.I.H.
+Before the two-year NCI Surgical Oncology Fellowship, a one-year clinical immunotherapy fellowship program is also available to selected applicants who then matriculate into the two year surgical oncology program.
+The fellowship conducts three weekly clinical conferences for case presentations, review of clinical topics, and invited presentations or lectures and journal club.
+In addition, a didactic lecture series is presented weekly by the senior staff and covers core topics related to surgical oncology, cancer immunotherapy and the field of oncology in general.